 Having smoke alarms in the wrong place can result in them NOT going off in a fire or nuisance tripping.
-Knowing where these places are can save your life.
+Knowing where these places are could save your life.

 Smoke alarms should not be installed in a bathroom because the steam from a hot shower or bath will often trigger the alarm.
-The moisture can also damage the alarm over time and then it will fail. therefore, do not put a smoke alarm in a bathroom or too close to a bathroom.
+The moisture can also damage the alarm over time and cause it to fail.
+Therefore, do not put a smoke alarm in a bathroom or too close to a bathroom.
 Any smoke alarm that is within 20 feet of a bathroom should be the photoelectric type.

 Do not place a smoke alarm closer than 3 feet in a horizontal path from the tip of the blade of a ceiling suspended (paddle) fan.
-The fan will tend to blow the smoke away from a smoke alarm when it’s placed too close to the fan.
+The fan would tend to blow the smoke away from a smoke alarm if placed too close to the fan.

 Near Vents, Supply Grills and Registers

 Do not place smoke alarms closer than 3 feet from any furnace or A/C supply and return grills or registers.
-Do not place in areas of turbulent air, where the airflow may prevent the smoke from reaching the alarms.
-In other words, where the air blowing from the vents, blows the smoke away from the smoke alarms.
+Do not place them in areas of turbulent air, where the airflow may prevent the smoke from reaching the alarms.
+Otherwise, do not put smoke alarms where the air blowing from vents can blow the smoke away from the smoke alarms.

 Windows and sliding glass doors

 Avoid locating a smoke alarm near openable windows where a draft may occur.
-Drafts from a window may actually blow smoke away from an alarm.
+Drafts from a window may actually blow smoke away from the alarm.

 Within 4” of wall / ceiling corners

 Dead air space in corner areas.
 Smoke may not reach these areas until it is too late.
-Therefore do not put the alarms tightly in corner areas.
+Therefore, do not put the alarms in tight corner areas.

 Near Cooking appliances